mattmajestic/block-survey-github-page/README.md

 - `styles.css`: The CSS file that contains the styles for the page.
 - `script.js`: The JavaScript file that handles theme toggling and data loading.
 - `data/bs-data.json`: The JSON file that contains the URLs for the survey iframe and results button.
+- `data/gh-data.json`: The JSON file that contains the URL for Github.
 - `data/socials-data.json`: The JSON file that contains the social media links and icons.

 ### Block Survey Setup 🎫